-During a time of year that’s filled with heavy dishes, most everyone faces a challenge to eat a healthy diet.
+During a time of year that’s filled with heavy dishes, almost everyone faces a challenge to eat a healthy diet.
 While that may not be of utmost importance to some just looking to enjoy rich holiday desserts (hey, we don’t blame you), for those facing health issues like diabetes, making healthy meal choices can make all the difference.

 Why and How a Plant-Based Diet Works for Diabetes

 The beauty is that many plant-based holiday meals are automatically healthier than animal-based dishes rich in cholesterol and fats and proteins that contribute directly to diabetes (and even cancer).
 Research has shown that a whole foods plant-based diet is incredibly beneficial for treating symptoms of Type 1 diabetes (genetic) and even curing Type 2 diabetes (non-genetic).
-The reason being that animal foods (contrary to belief) cause a larger rise in glucose than most all plant-based foods.
-People that switch to a whole foods plant-based diet (greens, vegetables, fruits, beans, legumes, grains, nuts, seeds) experience lower blood sugar levels and even greater satiety than those that eat a diet that includes animal foods do.
+The reason is that animal foods (contrary to belief) cause a larger rise in glucose than most all plant-based foods.
+People that switch to a whole foods plant-based diet (greens, vegetables, fruits, beans, legumes, grains, nuts, seeds) experience lower blood sugar levels and even greater satiety than those that eat a diet that includes animal foods.

-The American Diabetes Association even now suggests that a plant-based diet be followed to prevent and treat diabetes because it means consuming fewer calories and less fat, saturated fat, and cholesterol while also consuming more fiber, potassium, vitamins and minerals.
+The American Diabetes Association even now suggests that a plant-based diet be followed to prevent and treat diabetes because it means consuming fewer calories and less fat, saturated fat, and cholesterol while also consuming more fiber, potassium, vitamins, and minerals.
 So choosing plant-based is the first step to taking care of yourself during the holidays.
 So skip the ham and go for some hearty sweet potatoes, green beans, and vegan stuffing instead!

 Choose Fiber-Rich, Low Glycemic Foods When Possible